adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

   }
 ```

-By default getHttpPath resolved current folder and filename and use it as a route name
+By default, `getHttpPath` resolves the current folder and filename and uses it as a route name.

-## Request flow
+## Request Flow

 ![RequestFlow](/img/requestFlow.jpg)

 ## View

-By default the framework uses the express option to render views with a pug template.
-To render view you need to create view file on view folder and then call it with necessary parameters
+By default, the framework uses the Express option to render views with a Pug template.
+To render a view, you need to create a view file in the view folder and then call it with the necessary parameters.

 ```js
 res.render("template", { title: "Hey", message: "Hello there!" });